convexengineering/convexengineering.github.io/projects.md

 ### D8 Double Bubble
 [Github](https://github.com/hoburg/d8)

-Formulation of Mark Drela's Transport Aircraft System Optimization (TASOPT) in SP.
+The D8 is a commercial aircraft configuration conceived by Prof. Mark Drela that is believed to enable dramatic fuel efficiency benefits.
+Although the benefits are well-studied for specific cases like a single-aisle replacement, relatively little is known about how the configuration benefit changes across a wide range of aircraft sizes.
+We are converting commercial aircraft sizing models from Drela's Transport Aircraft System Optimization (TASOPT) and other sources to Signomial Programming compatible forms, to enable rapid design space exploration and sensitivity analysis.

 <div class="news">
 <p>